MadeInChina/setjdk/README.md

-# setjdk tool for switch java version
+# setjdk is a tool for switch java version

 # How to install